MIMI KUO-DEEMER

 Privacy Policy

-Mimi Kuo-Deemer is a trading name, and provides yoga, qigong and mindfulness meditation classes.
+Mimi Kuo-Deemer is a trading name, and provides meditation, qigong and internal martial arts classes.

-Daoist Flow Retreats Ltd. provides retreats and residential courses under the umbrella of Mimi Kuo-Deemer.
+Daoist Flow Retreats Ltd. provides retreats and residential programmes under the umbrella of Mimi Kuo-Deemer.

-Daoist Flow Trainings provides training in qigong, yoga and mindfulness under the umbrella of Mimi Kuo-Deemer.
+mindfulness meditation, qigong, and internal martial arts and under the umbrella of Mimi Kuo-Deemer.

 All rights reserved.